linkplayapp/LPAlexaKitiOS/README.md

-# LPMusicKitiOS
+# LPAlexaKitiOS

 [English](README.md) | [中文](README_zh.md)

-Linkplay Music Kit is the app side SDK for Linkplay Home Audio solution；you can use it to implement our solution into your product.
+LPAlexaKitiOS is the app side SDK for Linkplay Alexa operation solution；you can use it to implement the device's Alexa login and Alexa information settings.

-MusicKit mainly solves 2 issues：
+LPAlexaKit mainly provides two functions：

-- Maintain the commnunication protocol with our firmware so that your app could interact with the device without concerning the comlexity of the lower layers.
+- Device Alexa login and logout.

-- Wrapper the complexity of cloud services (includes music services and voice services etc.) so that you can intergtate them rapidly and don't bother the details.
+- Device Alexa information settings, such as language, prompt tone, etc.

 ## Documentation

-You can find documentation [on the website](https://linkplayapp.github.io/linkplay_sdk_doc/en/).
+You can find documentation [on the website](https://linkplayapp.github.io/linkplay_sdk_doc/en/iOS/Alexa.html).

 ## Example